 As the lead agency under CEQA, the CPUC is required to monitor the Project to ensure that the required mitigation measures and all APMs are implemented, as described in the IS/MND.
 The CPUC will be responsible for ensuring full compliance with the provisions of this MMCRP and has primary responsibility for implementation of the monitoring program.
-The purpose of the monitoring program is to document that the mitigation measures and APMs required and relied upon by the CPUC are implemented and that mitigated environmental impacts are reduced to a less-than-significant level.
+The purpose of the monitoring program is to document that the mitigated environmental impacts are reduced to a less-than-significant level.
 The CPUC has the authority to halt any activity associated with the Project if the activity is determined to be a deviation from the approved Project or the adopted APMs and mitigation measures.